dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/logging.md

 ## Filtering what is logged

+> [!NOTE]
+> Some of the methods and constructors used in the following code sample have been marked as obsolete in Microsoft.Extensions.Logging version 2.2.
+There are proper replacements for these APIs coming in version 3.0.
+In the meantime, it is safe to ignore and suppress the warnings.

 The easiest way to filter what is logged is to configure it when registering the ILoggerProvider.
 For example:

 [!code-csharp[Main](../../../samples/core/Miscellaneous/Logging/Logging/BloggingContextWithFiltering.cs#DefineLoggerFactory)]